Wells Fargo Bank Business Checking Review 2023

-If you’re looking to open a business checking account in a traditional bank with waivable monthly fees, access to merchant services, and a full range of bank products, Wells Fargo is an excellent choice.
+If you’re looking to open a business checking account with access to in-person banking services, merchant services, and a full range of bank products, Wells Fargo is a great choice.
 It offers three types of checking accounts: Initiate Business Checking, Navigate Business Checking, and Optimize Business Checking.
 You can start with Initiate and switch to the higher-tier Navigate and Optimize accounts as your business grows.

 How Wells Fargo Stacks Up With Its Competitors

 Minimum Opening Deposit